LemonLov/Vgg16-Tensorflow/README.md

 ## Upgrade
 The extra files(vgg16_trainable.py, datagenerator.py, test_vgg16_trainable.py and test_finetune_vgg16.py) can let you to apply the vgg16 network to others classification tasks through modifying the last fully-connected layer.
 Furthermore, you can easily choose any layers that you want to train instead of all layers.
 To train the vgg16 network, you need to prepare same datasets, or you can download one from [here](https://pan.baidu.com/s/1Drhq1Xrs5zTju690DHvf_Q).

+The experiment environment is as follows:
+- tensorflow=1.12.0
+- pyhton=3.6.7
+- numpy=1.16.2